 Recent revelations over price rigging have shown these banks have both the power and the will to move the markets in their favor.

 Once the move down begins, leverage does its work.
-Falling prices trigger additional selling as speculators get either stopped out or forced out by margin requirements.
-The bullion banks cover their short positions at a tidy profit, and start preparing for the next wave of speculators.
+Falling prices trigger additional selling as speculators get either stopped or forced out by margin requirements.
+The bullion banks cover their short positions at a tidy profit and start preparing for the next wave of speculators.

-That is why speculators are referred to as “dumb money.”
 They always seem to lose.
-The implication is that they aren’t as knowledgeable as the bankers or “smart money.”
+The implication is that they aren’t as knowledgeable as bankers or “smart money.”
 A more accurate classification would be “pawns” versus “chess masters.”

 Another bit of good news is that it looks like the fleecing of the most recent batch of speculators is done.
 The COMEX publishes a report weekly called the Commitment of Traders.
 The report shows speculative long positions in gold and silver contracts reaching a very low ebb, and the same is true for the banks’ short positions.